lanewinfield/neat-starter/src/work/rage-rider.md

 subhead: is a scream-powered scooter
 thumbnail: /static/img/rage-rider_poster.jpg
 main: >-
   A real, working scooter that is powered by your screams.
+Created in collaboration with Angry Birds.

   <br><br>